Mark-MDO47/ArduinoClass/01_BlinkingLED/README.md

 void setup() {
   // initialize digital pin LED_BUILTIN as an output. pinMode(LED_BUILTIN, OUTPUT);
-  // initialize our new pins
-  pinMode(DPIN_LED_OUT, OUTPUT);      // digital OUTPUT means we control voltage on pin, HIGH or LOW }
+  // initialize our new pin for external LED pinMode(DPIN_LED_OUT, OUTPUT);      // digital OUTPUT means we control voltage on pin, HIGH or LOW }
 ```